Remember When Pacers' Roy Hibbert Stuffed Knicks' Carmelo Anthony?

-New York Knicks Reportedly Interested In Carmelo Anthony So Let's Look Back At The Time Pacers' Roy Hibbert Infamously Stuffed Him At The Rim
+New York Knicks And Los Angeles Lakers Reportedly Interested In Carmelo Anthony So Let's Look Back At The Time Pacers' Roy Hibbert Infamously Stuffed Him At The Rim

 According to ESPN's Jordan Schultz, the New York Knicks (as well as the Los Angeles Lakers) are interested in signing Trail Blazers free agent Carmelo Anthony.